Becoming a stem cell donor

 If you match with a patient you will be contacted by the donor centre for another blood sample to confirm the match and assess if you are suitable and willing to proceed.
 Before donation an independent specialist will assess you medically to ensure you are medically safe to donate.
 In Australia, donation occurs in one of the major hospitals in your closest capital city.

 If you are unable to donate your stem cells to a relative due to not being a match for them, there are other ways to help them and other people fighting cancer.
-Blood donation through the Red Cross Blood Bank provides essential stores required to help patients recover from chemotherapy and stem cell transplants.
+Blood donation through Australian Red Cross Lifeblood provides essential stores required to help patients recover from chemotherapy and stem cell transplants.

-How can I register to become a donor?
+How can I register to become a stem cell donor?